jiangyijane/jiangyijane.github.io/_pages/about.md

 3. "AI-Infused Nudges for Supply Chain Decision Making," with Jiannan Xu and Wedad Elmaghraby.
   - Supported by the Faculty-Student Research Award (FSRA, $15,000) from the Graduate School of University of Maryland.
 4. "AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights," with Jiannan Xu and Gujie Li.
-  - Accepted at AI@Wharton 2025, AIES 2025, EAAMO’25, Markets & Society Conference 2025.
+  - Accepted at AI@Wharton 2025, AIES 2025, EAAMO’25, AI in Business Conference 2025, Markets & Society Conference 2025.
 5. "The Offline Basis of Rural E-Commerce Success," with Qiyao Zhou and Ziyang Chen.
   - Presented at the Industry Studies Association (ISA) 2025 Annual Conference